dillon-bostwick/async-recursive/README.md

 };
 ```

-To use with traditional callback:
+To use with callback:

 ```
 asyncRecurse(targetObject, iteratee, options, (err) => {
 	if (err) throw Err;

-	console.log('good job team');
+	//...
 });
 ```

-To use as an ES6 promise, just leave out the last argument:
+To use as an ES6 promise, do not pass a fourth argument:
 ```
 asyncRecurse(targetObject, worker, options)
 .then(...)